dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 security.
 A premise of security of these algorithms being that if at least one of the two component algorithms of the hybrid scheme holds, the confidentiality or authenticity offered by that scheme is maintained.
-It should be noted that the word 'hybrid' has many uses but this document uses 'hybrid' only in this algorithm sense.
+It should be noted that the word 'hybrid' has many uses, but this document uses 'hybrid' only in this algorithm sense.

 Whether or not hybridization is desired depends on the use case and security